btkostner/jumar/docs/documentation.md

 ## FAQ

-### What's with the HTML in markdown?
+### What's with the HTML in Markdown?

-There are a couple of places where I use HTML in my markdown files.
-While this is perfectly acceptable markdown, it is a little weird.
-Why use markdown at all?
+There are a couple of places where I use HTML in my Markdown files.
+While this is perfectly acceptable Markdown, it is a little weird.
+Why use Markdown at all?
 Well, there are two main places I use it.

 The first one is in the [`README.md`][readme] head.
 I use HTML here to make the GitHub landing page look nicer.
 The title is centered along with the logotype.